The nomenclature system specific to edible bananas is the only alternative to Latin binomials, but it needs tweaking and advocates to promote it.

 By virtue of being the first Linnean name given to a banana, Musa paradisiaca is still an accepted name, except that it is now written Musa x paradisiaca.
 The x indicates that the banana Linnaeus described—eventually determined to be a Plantain cultivar—is a hybrid of the wild species Musa acuminata and Musa balbisiana.
 And since the model for Musa sapientum (most likely a Silk cultivar) was also a hybrid, it is now considered to be a synonym of Musa x paradisiaca, along with all the other Latin binomials believed to be referring to similar hybrids.

 The Latin binomials assigned to cultivars subsequently found to be related to Musa acuminata only—like Musa cavendishii—became synonyms of Musa acuminata.
-It may seem logical to give cultivars related to a wild species the name of their ancestor, but it is misleading since the name Musa acuminata refers to a wild species of banana, not to an edible cultivar.
+It may seem logical to give cultivars related to a wild species the name of their ancestor, but it is misleading since the name Musa acuminata refers to a wild species of banana, not to a banana cultivar.
 It’s also wasting the time of scientists looking for articles on the wild species as they keep coming across papers on banana cultivars.
-A search of the bibliographical database Musalit revealed that for the year 2018, 66% of the articles that had Musa acuminata in the abstract were about edible bananas (30 out of 45 articles).
-Musa acuminata is even displacing Musa paradisiaca and Musa sapientum as the go-to Latin binomial of choice for banana cultivars.
-For 2018, 15 Musalit records had the former (only 6 of which were as Musa x paradisiaca) and 3 the latter.
+A search of the bibliographical database Musalit revealed that for the year 2018, 66% of the articles that had Musa acuminata in the abstract were about banana cultivars (30 out of 45 articles).
+Musa acuminata is also becoming the go-to Latin binomial of choice to designate the crop as a whole, including cultivars that have other wild species in their pedigree.

 The problem with Latin binomials is not whether any given name is accepted or not.
-It is that even when an accepted name is used correctly, it reveals nothing about the cultivars scientists are writing about, thereby diminishing the value of their research to other scientists.
+Using an accepted name like Musa x paradisiaca reveals nothing about the cultivars in question, while assimilating a Cavendish cultivar to Musa acuminata makes a mockery of the Latin binomial system developed by Linneaus.

-One character that Latin binomials do not capture, but that the informal nomenclature system developed by Norman Simmonds and Kenneth Shepherd to classify edible bananas does, is ploidy.
-Unlike seedy bananas, which are always diploid (that is, they have two sets of chromosomes), edible bananas can have anything from two, three or four sets.
+One character that Latin binomials do not capture, but that the informal nomenclature system developed by Norman Simmonds and Kenneth Shepherd to classify banana cultivars does, is ploidy.
+Unlike seedy bananas, which are always diploid (that is, they have two sets of chromosomes), banana cultivars can have anything from two, three or four sets.
 The other type of information this sytem also conveys is the relative contribution of each ancestral species in the genetic make-up of the cultivar (see Genome group scoring system)

 Genome group scoring system